List of unreleased songs recorded by Pink Floyd: "Rain in the Country"

-A nearly 7 minute instrumental outtake from the Zabriskie Point sessions, based on "The Narrow Way".
+A nearly-7-minute instrumental outtake from the Zabriskie Point sessions, based on "The Narrow Way".
 It is available on bootleg albums such as Omay Yad.
-On the bootleg, The Complete Zabriskie Point Sessions, the Take 1 ends in "Unknown Song" while Take 2 ends in "Crumbling Land".
+On the bootleg The Complete Zabriskie Point Sessions, Take 1 ends in "Unknown Song" while Take 2 ends in "Crumbling Land".

 "Oenone"

 A lengthy instrumental in the Zabriskie Point film, intended for a sex scene.
 Three takes were recorded (under the working titles "Love Scene No. 1", "No. 2" and "No. 3"), each somewhat different from the others, but all sharing the same eerie organ-and-guitar motif.
 The term "Oenone" refers to a Greek mythological character, namely the first wife of Paris of Troy.
 Early bootleg appearances list the song as "Oneone", sometimes thought to be a misspelling of the mythological character, but more likely a phonetic tip of the hat to Zabriskie Points director Michelangelo Antonioni.
+Excerpts of "Oenone" were released as part of The Early Years 1965–1972 box set in 2016 under the titles "Love Scene Version 1" and "Love Scene Version 2", though no complete takes have ever been released officially.

 "Just Another Twelve Bar"

 Another improvised instrumental recorded during the Atom Heart Mother world tour in 1970.
 The sole circulating recording cuts in midway, and what is heard is close enough to the finale jam of the song "Biding My Time" that it's possible this song is simply an excerpt of that one.